gravitational/teleport/rfd/0180-sso-mfa.md

   type: oidc
   connector_name: auth0
   require_session_mfa: yes
-  mfa_mode: required
   second_factors: [ sso, webauthn ]
 ```

-The old `second_factor` field will be deprecated.
-During the deprecation cycle,
+The old `second_factor` field will be deprecated, but will be supported
-`second_factors` and `mfa_mode` will be filled in from `second_factor` based on
+indefinitely. `second_factors` will be filled in from `second_factor` based on
 the tables above.

-Note: currently we are choosing to prefer WebAuthn > SSO > OTP in all cases.
-If
-we wish to give admins the ability to set the preference order, we could treat
-`second_factors` as an ordered list.
-For now, this additional complexity does
-not seem warranted as we expect this order to provide the best UX anyways.
+A deprecation warning will be printed when an admin tries to
+set the deprecated `second_factor` field.

 #### Auth Connector